justinveiner/FixNCleanProject/Fix_N_Clean_Readme.txt

  in this program.
 Edits can be made to this spreadsheet.
 However, the general formatting MUST stay the same, and the sheet the data is in must be 'Sheet1'.

+ In order to send emails, the program must have previously run the volunteer assignment function in the same instance.
+This means the program cannot be closed between the assignment and the emailing.
+Edits to 'schedule' may still be made, however.

  The program will ask for the sender's email address and password.
 This information is only stored temporarily, and is deleted every time the program is closed and reopened.
 After the necessary inputs, the program will automatically send emails.
  Once the process is complete, the user will be returned to the main menu.

  Be aware that the sent emails may be placed into the recipients' spam folders.
+ Additionally, to send emails, the program must be left open

  NOTE: An Excel file called 'email_failures' may be created in the same folder as
        'Fix_N_Clean.exe'.
 This file contains the names of any volunteers to whom